Message from the CEO

 Simplex Group's vision

 In order for us to have a certain social impact in the midst of this DX trend, we believe it is important to first aim for 100 billion yen in revenue.
 Based on this belief, we have formulated Vision1000, which defines the Simplex Group's vision and also serves as a long-term growth strategy for sustainable enhancement of corporate value.
-And as a halfway point on our journey toward Vision1000, we have also formulated our Medium-Term Business Plan (MTBP2027) covering three years from FY3/2025.

 There are three goals that we aim to achieve with Vision1000.
 The first is to be the one and only strategic partner for our clients.
 SBI SECURITIES, the leading comprehensive online securities company in Japan in terms of number of accounts and market share, has selected us to be its one and only strategic partner.
 We aim to be similarly chosen by leading firms in various industries.
 Second, for our employees, the Simplex Group will continue to be the dominant Biz x Tech innovator.
 Innovation in the DX field is at the forefront of the times, and the exciting appeal of this challenge is attracting many talented people.
 In order to continue to draw in such talent, Simplex Group will continue to aspire to be a dominant innovator in the field of Biz x Tech.
 The third is to be the game changer in the age of DX for society.
 While more and more Japanese companies are facing challenges in DX, we are of the view that in-house production is not the only answer, and we aim to be the game changer who can have an impact on society.